Chart Color Schemes

 Mermaid Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely to impact the area.
-Notable projects include The Alfred, Pacific Mermaid Beach, The Chevron, and Mermaid Beach Medical Precinct.
-The following details those most relevant.
+The performance of a given area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 28 such projects that are expected to impact this area.
+Notable among them are The Alfred, Pacific Mermaid Beach, The Chevron, and the Mermaid Beach Medical Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.